-Born to middle class parents on October 27, 1932, in Jamaica Plain, Massachusettes, Silvia Plath began her life.
-A smart, sensitive, and talented child, Silvia wrote her first poem at age eight.
+Born to middle class parents on October 27, 1932, in Jamaica Plain, Massachusettes, Sylvia Plath began her life.
+A smart, sensitive, and talented child, Sylvia wrote her first poem at age eight.
 She was, on the surface, a model daughter, popular, and compelled toward perfection.
 By the time she had entered Smith College on a scholarship in 1950 she already had an impressive list of publications, and while at Smith had writted over 400 poems.

 Sylvia's surface perfection did not reflect in the slightest the troubled young woman that lay beneath.
 During the summer following junior year at Smith, having returned from a stay in New York City where she had been a student "guest editor" at Mademoiselle Magazine, she nearly killed herself by swallowing a bottle of sleeping pills.
 Plath later described that experience in her autobiographical novel, The Bell Jar, published in 1963.
 After a period of time using electroshock and psychotherapy, Sylvia resumed her pursuit of academic and literary success.
 After graduating from Smith, she packed her bags and moved to England to continue her education at Cambridge.